ewurapoms/alx-system_engineering-devops/0x19-postmortem/README.md

 Actions Taken:

-09:50 AM UTC: The operations team began investigating server logs and identified a surge in database connection attempts.
+* 09:50 AM UTC: The operations team began investigating server logs and identified a surge in database connection attempts.

-10:05 AM UTC: Assumed the issue might be due to a DDoS attack, initiated traffic analysis, but no malicious activity was detected.
+* 10:05 AM UTC: Assumed the issue might be due to a DDoS attack, initiated traffic analysis, but no malicious activity was detected.

-10:30 AM UTC: Realized the database was under stress, focused investigation on database performance.
+* 10:30 AM UTC: Realized the database was under stress, focused investigation on database performance.

-10:45 AM UTC: Identified inefficient queries causing a spike in CPU usage on the database server.
+* 10:45 AM UTC: Identified inefficient queries causing a spike in CPU usage on the database server.

 Misleading Paths:
 Investigated network issues initially, leading to a temporary misallocation of resources.
 Explored the possibility of a recent code deployment causing issues, but version control and rollbacks proved this assumption wrong.
 Escalation:

-11:00 AM UTC: Incident escalated to the development team to optimize database queries.
+* 11:00 AM UTC: Incident escalated to the development team to optimize database queries.
 11:15 AM UTC: Communications team informed for customer-facing updates.
 Resolution:

-11:30 AM UTC: The development team optimized database queries, reducing the load on the database server.
+* 11:30 AM UTC: The development team optimized database queries, reducing the load on the database server.

-11:35 AM UTC: Normal website functionality restored; users experienced improved page load times.
+* 11:35 AM UTC: Normal website functionality restored; users experienced improved page load times.

-## Root Cause and Resolution:
+## Root Cause and Resolution

 Root Cause:
 The primary issue was identified as a sudden surge in traffic triggering inefficient database queries.
 These queries, compounded by increased user load, created a bottleneck in database connections.